The technology is

 Plants could produce hydrogen and oxygen directly from matter and

-Replacing old cars with new cars will take at least 30 years.
+Replacing old cars with new cars will take at least fifteen to twenty years.